Fabian-G/quest/docs/editing.md

 description.
 If a tag already exists its value will be changed in place.
 If a project or context already exists, it will be left untouched.

-Note then when unsetting tags you specify only the tag name (not the value):
+Note that when unsetting tags you specify only the tag name (not the value):

 ```bash
 quest unset due on 4